 Federal regulations dictate the portion of federal financial aid that may be retained.
 You may be eligible to retain a portion of loans that this represents; however, a loan must be repaid.
 Once you exhaust any grace periods, you will enter repayment no later than six months after your last day of attendance.
 We encourage you to review deferment and forbearance information if you foresee any difficulty in repayment.

 Lastly, if you have a break in attendance, you are required to complete Student Loan Exit Counseling within 30 days of your withdrawal.
-Contact the Student Financial Services Office for details.
+Contact the Office of Admissions & Financial Aid for details.